What can I do with an Economics Major?

 Because the state of California requires that economics be taught at the high school level, the demand for secondary school teachers with knowledge of economics is growing faster than ever.

 Students who anticipate graduating within two semesters should speak with an Economics faculty advisor and set up an appointment with the Career Development Center in UH-329.
 The Career Development Center offers assistance in resume writing, interviewing, job search strategies, and meeting with on-campus recruiters.
+Our course Econ 3900: Writing in Economics, also helps equip you with the tools to write well for job applications.

 Earnings of College Graduates by Major